Medicare Part B

 - Tests, labs and screenings

-- Glaucoma screening once a year, if performed by an eye doctor who’s legally authorized to give this test in your state
+- Glaucoma screening once a year if you’re at high risk for glaucoma and the test is performed by an eye doctor who’s legally authorized to give this test in your state

 - Bone mass measurement, every two years (or as medically necessary), if you’re at risk for osteoporosis